Pradeep Kumar Dubey: Early life and education

 Pradeep Kumar Dubey was born in Etawah, Uttar Pradesh in 1957.
-He attained Bachelor of Laws and Master of Arts degrees (alma mater not known).
+He attained Bachelor of Laws -LL.B(Delhi University), and Master of Arts degree -M.A.(Allahabad University).

 Career

 In Aug 1987, Pradeep Kumar Dubey joined the Uttar Pradesh Judicial Services and served as a judicial magistrate from 1987 to 1994.
 He subsequently was appointed as the legal adviser to the legal adviser to the Governor of Uttar Pradesh.
 In Jun 2011, Dubey was appointed as the principal secretary of Uttar Pradesh Legislative Assembly in the Sixteenth Legislative Assembly of Uttar Pradesh.